The following sets out our relationship with you. Please contact us with any questions.

 Termination of relationship

-We will always strive to resolve any concerns you may have, but you may terminate your relationship with us in writing at any time by giving us one month written notice.
+We will always strive to resolve any concerns you may have, but you may terminate your relationship with us in writing at any time by giving us one month’s written notice.

-Confidentiality and data protection Any information that you provide to us is treated as confidential.
+In order to handle your case, we collect data relating to contact details for you as well as inventor details.
+Any information that you provide to us is treated as confidential and held in compliance with Data Protection regulations.
 We do not disclose your information to anyone else without your express consent, unless of course we have a legitimate reason to do so.
 Unless you request in writing, we may use your details to send relevant industry news and any changes to our services.
 Your details will never be shared for marketing purposes.

 Our files remain our own property and are kept under normal commercial office storage.
-It is our normal practice to securely destroy correspondence and draft documents when a file is closed and older than 6 years.
+It is our normal practice to securely destroy correspondence and draft documents when a file is closed and/or granted and is 6 years or older.

 We are regulated by IPReg (ipreg.org.uk), the regulatory body of Patent and Trade Mark Attorneys.
 We will only undertake work that is within our expertise or competence.